evkx/evkx.github.io/content/models/volkswagen/id._buzz/id._buzz_gtx_lwb/_index.md

 ### Sound system

-One type of sound system is available for the Volkswagen ID.
-Buzz GTX LWB.
+The Volkswagen ID.
+Buzz GTX LWB comes equipped with one sound system option:

-- With the Volkswagen Soundsystem, you get six speakers with a max system output of 450 watts.
+- **Volkswagen Soundsystem**: This system features six speakers and delivers a maximum output of 450 watts.

-The model has 5 USB-C connections as standard.
+Additionally, the model includes 5 USB-C connections as standard.

 ## Lights